 Alternatively, you can often save a substantial amount of money by purchasing an easy-to-install, plug-and-play solar solution from a manufacturer like EcoFlow.

 Next, factor in any available solar incentives.

-Savings can be in the form of government tax credits, state and local rebates, or installer discounts.
+Savings can be in the form of government tax credits, rebates, or installer discounts.
 Subtract the total expected savings from the total cost of the system.
 To get the most accurate calculation, research local opportunities before making a purchase:

 Gross Cost of System – System Savings = Net Cost of System

-Include any potential RECs income from local net metering programs for grid-tied systems.
+Include any potential CfDs, grants, income, or money earned back from various government programs for grid-tied systems.